danielpozsar/grogupy/docs/source/_build/html/_sources/introduction.rst.txt

 grogupy is a package that contains a variety of modules to calculate and visualize magnetic interaction parameters.
-One of the main features is the ability to calculate the magnetic anisotropy as well.
+One of the main features is the ability to calculate the magnetic anisotropy as well from relativistic calculations.

 .. math::